ocaml/ocaml.org/data/tutorials/guides/0tt_05_s_expressions.md

 - : bool = false
 ```

-## Converting between OCaml types and S-Expressions
+## Converting Between OCaml Types and S-Expressions

-### Converting OCaml types into S-expressions
+### Converting OCaml Types Into S-expressions

-To build S-expressions from OCaml predefined types we can use the `sexp_of_t` functions predefined in this package:
+To build S-expressions from OCaml predefined types, we can use the `sexp_of_t` functions predefined in this package:
 ```ocaml
 # Std.sexp_of_int 0;;
 - : Type.t = Sexp.Atom "0"